CprE-KMUTNB/BetterLight-by-Pumin/README.md

 This is a mini project within the Software Development I course at KMUTNB.
 This project is about light control in a room.

 ---
+## How to upload the code to the board
 1. Use Arduino IDE
 2. Install these libraries (PubSubClient, ArduinoJSON)
 3. Create a new sketch